acemod/ACE3/docs/wiki/framework/frag-framework.md

 The amount of metal being fragmented.
 Generally taken as the entire weight of the warhead, though in some cases you might want to only include the fragmentation jacket or body.

-As long as the units match `ace_frag_charge`, the total mass of fragmenting metal given in grams.
+`ace_frag_charge` is the total mass of fragmenting metal given in grams.

 ### 2.2 Explosives filler amount